NeddyAP/manajemen-magang/memory-bank/progress.md

     - All 192 PHPUnit/Pest tests are passing.
     - `AdminSearchTest.php` is functional and tests admin search capabilities.
     - `FrontSearchTest.php` is functional, testing front-end search capabilities, and has been successfully refactored from Pest to PHPUnit class-based structure.
+    - Admin User CRUD operations are tested and passing via `tests/Feature/Admin/UserCrudTest.php`.

 ### What's Left to Build

-- **User CRUD Tests (Admin)**: As per `activeContext.md`, the next immediate task is to write Pest tests for User CRUD operations by an Admin.
+- **Testing (Settings Pages - All Roles)**:
-    - Test admin can view list of users.
+    - Test each role can view their settings page.
-    - Test admin can view a single user.
+    - Test users can update profile information.
-    - Test admin can create a new user (student, admin, dosen) with appropriate roles and profiles.
-    - Test admin can edit an existing user's details, roles, and profile.
+    - Test users can change password.
-    - Test admin can delete a user.
+    - Test users can update appearance settings.
-    - Test validation for user creation and updates.
+    - Test validation for profile/password updates.
-    - Test authorization checks.
+    - Test authorization for settings updates.
 - **Further Feature Development**: (To be populated based on `projectbrief.md` and `productContext.md` if not already covered or if new features are planned).
 - **Refinements & Bug Fixes**: (Ongoing, based on testing and user feedback).